mediocregopher/goat/docs/tut.md

 in the `.go.yaml`, and when you use it goat does a bit of magic so that when go searches for that path it finds the project's root directory, even though the `goatproject` directory isn't in a folder called `github.com/yourusername`.

-In fact, the project's directory name could be anything at all.
-The only thing that matters is that the `path` field and any import statements used in the code match up.

 ## Action!